projectcapsule/capsule/contributing.md

 Some operations, like the Docker image build process or the code-generation of the CRDs manifests, as well the deep copy functions, require _Operator SDK_: the binary has to be installed into your `PATH`.

+### Installing Kubebuilder

+With the latest release of OperatorSDK there's a more tightly integration with Kubebuilder and its opinionated testing suite: ensure to download the latest binaries available from the _Releases_ GitHub page and place them into the `/usr/local/kubebuilder/bin` folder, ensuring this is also in your `PATH`.

 ### Installing KinD